ctrldash/data_streaming/README.md

 # data_streaming

 Collaborators:
- - Vadym
+ - Vadym Popyk
- - Oleksii
+ - Oleksii Zarembovskyi
- - Daria
+ - Daria But

 1. We have chosen the Twitter dataset from [Kaggle](https://www.kaggle.com/datasets/crowdflower/twitter-airline-sentiment).